-Located on Hackthorne Road And Dyers Pass Road, Cashmere, the building is listed as an Historic Place Category 1.
+Located on Hackthorne Road and Dyers Pass Road, Cashmere, the building is listed as a Category 1 Historic Place.

 The building suffered moderate damage in the form of cracking to stone masonry walls and the loss of several parapet stones.

-The treasured facility at 200 Hackthorne Road, which was a restaurant and function centre before its closure after the February 2011 earthquake, has been repaired and strengthened to 67 per cent of New Building Standard.
+The treasured facility at 200 Hackthorne Road, a restaurant and function centre, closed following the February 2011 earthquake and has been repaired and strengthened to 67 per cent of New Building Standard.

-Once compliance is confirmed, the building will be returned to the Council in May 2017, where plans for reopening can begin.
+Once compliance is confirmed the building will be returned to the Council so plans for reopening can begin.

 There is more information about the Sign of the Takahe's heritage significance in the Statement of Significance for the Christchurch District Plan(external link) and the Heritage New Zealand listing(external link).